AirshipCMS/Docs/02-Quickstart-Guide.md

 Not quite ready to create a project yet?
 Just create a Free login at the [Airship CMS Developer Portal](https://skyport.airshipcms.io) then and try out the Developer Workflow and CLI tools using one of our [Open Source Demo Projects](#).

-Note: In the following guide, replace all isntances of "subdomain" with your actual subdomain for the site:
+Note: In the following guide, replace all instances of "subdomain" with your actual subdomain for the site:
 - `https://subdomain.airshipcms.io`
 - `https://subdomain.airshipcms.io/admin`
 - `airship login subdomain`